 Beach Bylaw Review

-This year we will be reviewing the Kāpiti Coast District Council Beach Bylaw and want the community’s input.
+This year we are reviewing the Kāpiti Coast District Council Beach Bylaw.

-Formal consultation will begin in April but before then we want to hear from beachgoers about how they think our beaches are being managed and protected.
-We want to capture the perspectives and opinions of as many people as possible to ensure that any proposed revisions to our Beach Bylaw reflect the values and needs of our community.
+Formal consultation on a revised Beach Bylaw will begin in October 2020.
+Earlier this year we heard from the community about how they think our beaches are being managed and protected.
+We've captured the perspectives and opinions of as many people as possible to reflect in a revised Bylaw that reflects the values and needs of our community.

 All beaches in New Zealand are subject to a range of central, regional and local rules and ours are no different.

 Beach Bylaw 2009 Summary: How are our beaches protected and managed?

 The Kāpiti Coast District Council Beach Bylaw 2009 is designed to help manage what people do on the beach and protect the beach environment.
 It’s an important set of rules and guidelines aimed at supporting the goals of the Kāpiti Coastal Strategy: